Coronations in Europe: Norway

 The first coronation in Norway, and Scandinavia, took place in Bergen in 1163 or 1164.
 The Christ Church (Old Cathedral) in Bergen remained the place of coronations in Norway until the capital was moved to Oslo under King Haakon V. From then on some coronations were held in Oslo, but most were held in Nidaros Cathedral in Trondheim.

-In 1397, Norway, Sweden and Denmark united in what is referred to as the Kalmar Union, sharing the same monarch.
+In 1397, Norway, Sweden, and Denmark united in what is referred to as the Kalmar Union, sharing the same monarch.
 During this period the kings were crowned consecutively in each of the three countries until the union was dissolved in 1523.
 Following this dissolution, Norway entered into a union in 1524 with Denmark which would eventually evolve to an integrated state that was to last until 1814.
 No coronations were held in Norway during this time.
 Meanwhile, the monarch underwent a coronation and later, with the introduction of absolutism in 1660, an anointing ceremony in Denmark.

 Following the dissolution of Denmark-Norway, Norway declared its independence and elected the Danish heir as its own king.
 Christian Frederick would "abdicate" this position following the Swedish-Norwegian War and Norway would be forced into a union with Sweden and elected the King of Sweden as King of Norway.
 The Norwegian constitution of 1814 required the King of Norway to be crowned in Trondheim.
 King Karl Johan was subsequently crowned in Stockholm and Trondheim after acceding to the thrones of Sweden and Norway in 1818.
 Succeeding monarchs would also be crowned separately in Sweden and Norway.

 In 1905, the personal union between Sweden and Norway was dissolved.
 Haakon VII was subsequently elected Norway's monarch.
 Haakon and his wife Queen Maud were the last to be crowned in Nidaros Cathedral in 1906.
 Following this, the constitutional provision requiring the coronation was repealed in 1908.
 Thereafter, the monarch has only been required to take his formal accession oath in the Council of State and then in the parliament, the Storting.
 King Olav V, desiring a religious ceremony to mark his accession to the throne in 1957, instituted a ceremony of royal consecration, known as Signing til kongsgjerning.
 This "blessing" rite took place again in 1991, when King Harald V and Queen Sonja were similarly consecrated.
-Both consecrations were held where the coronation rite had formerly taken place: Nidaros Cathedral in Trondheim.
+Both consecrations were held in Nidaros Cathedral.